 This statement sets out the Company's main corporate governance policies and practices.
-All these practices, unless otherwise stated, were in place for the entire year ended 30 June 2020.
-This Corporate Governance statement explains how the Company followed the Corporate Governance Principles and Recommendations (third edition) ('Guidelines') during the financial year ended 30 June 2020.
-We note the release of the fourth edition of the ASX Corporate Governance Principles and Recommendations on 27 February 2019 which do not come into effect for the Company until the first full financial year commencing 1 July 2020.
-This Corporate Governance statement is accurate and is up to date as at 11 September 2020 and has been approved by the Board.
+All these practices, unless otherwise stated, were in place for the entire year ended 30 June 2023.
+This Corporate Governance statement explains how the Company followed the Corporate Governance Principles and Recommendations (fourth edition) ('Guidelines') during the financial year ended 30 June 2023.
+This Corporate Governance statement is accurate and is up to date as at 6 October 2023 and has been approved by the Board.